fossasia/pslab-firmware/README.md

 ## Branch Policy

-* The **bootloader** branch contains the new version of firmware that enables on-site firmware updates over a USB connection.
+*   The **bootloader** branch contains the new firmware version that enables on-site firmware updates over a USB connection.
-* The **development** branch holds is the standard branch of the project.
 PRs are merged to this branch and tested on an ongoing basis.
+*   The **development** branch holds the legacy firmware version.
 *   The **master** branch holds the stable version of the project and merges the development branch regularly after it is tested thouroughly.

 ## Available Software

 Either use the hardware with the [PSLab desktop app](https://github.com/fossasia/pslab-desktop) or the [PSLab Android app](https://github.com/fossasia/pslab-android).
+[PSLab python](https://github.com/fossasia/pslab-python) repository contains the source code to interface this firmware with PSLab desktop application.

 ## License